Dominic Picard: CEGEP St-Jean-sur-Richelieu Géants

 Picard joined the Géants in St-Jean-sur-Richelieu, Québec, on February 11, 2020, as the offensive coordinator and offensive line coach, which made him the second full-time coach in the program.
 The team has never played a game as COVID-19 restrictions cancelled all games.
 Picard resigned with the organization on November 15, 2020, to pursue other opportunities.

 CEGEP Garneau Élans

 Picard became the fifth head coach of Cégep Garneau on November 16, 2020.
 He took over a team that did not play in 2020 due to COVID-19 restrictions in the RSEQ.
 The team finished with a 4–4 record in 2021 and made it to the semi-final vs Vanier College, the eventual Bowl d'Or winner (RSEQ Championship).
-In 2022, Garneau was off to a poor 1-3 start before finishing strong with a berth in the semi-final for a second year in a row, but fell short to reach the championship game.
+In 2022, Garneau was off to a poor 1–3 start before finishing strong with a berth in the semi-final for a second year in a row, but fell short to reach the championship game.
 On December 5, 2022, Picard resigned with Garneau.

 Sherbrooke Vert & Or

 On December 6, 2022, it was announced that Picard had been named the offensive coordinator and offensive line coach for the Sherbrooke Vert & Or.
+He spent one season with the team before resigning on November 16, 2023, after the school decided not to renew the contract of head coach Mathieu Lecompte.

+Picard's contribution with the program showed a huge improvement in one season.
+The first improvement was protecting the Quarterback, where his Offensive Line reached the best number allowing the lowest number of Sacks since 2015 with 14, where the previous year, the Oline allowed a total of 27.

+His contribution also helped the Offense reaching the best numbers on Total Offense since 2015.

+Toronto Argonauts

+On January 22, 2024, it was announced that Picard had joined the Toronto Argonauts to serve as their running backs coach.
+On November 17, 2024, Picard won a second Grey Cup, this time as a coach, as the Argonauts defeated the Winnipeg Blue Bombers in the 111th Grey Cup.